 The Strangest Leak

 What do you think is the strangest cause of a roof leak?
 The answer might surprise you.
-While I have only seen this twice in the twenty-five-plus years I have been a roofing contractor, I have to say that it is a bullet hole.
+I have seen this a few times in the almost thirty years I have been a roofing contractor.
+It is a bullet hole!
 While this might automatically bring to mind neighborhoods riddled with crime, this was not the case.
-Both times this was in neighborhoods that I would describe as middle or upper middle class.
+These neighborhoods would be described as middle or upper middle class.
 Each time the homeowner was shocked to find that a bullet hole was the source of the leak.
-The most stunned was a couple with a small child, since the bullet hole was above the child’s bedroom.
-Fortunately, neither time did the bullet enter the home.
+The most stunned was a couple with a small child, especially since the bullet hole was above the child’s bedroom.
+Fortunately, the bullets never entered the homes.